 2023 Women’s World Cup Round of 16 Betting Odds - August 8

-The 2023 Women's World Cup final is on August 20, and 16 teams still have a chance to qualify for it, as we watch the first knockout round in Australia and New Zealand.
+Sixteen squads are remaining in the 2023 Women's World Cup, and they will play in the first knockout round, looking to ultimately make the final on August 20.

-Below we provide the betting odds to break down prior to you place a wager on Tuesday's Women's World Cup action.
+Below we provide the betting odds to dissect ahead of you place a bet on today's Women's World Cup action.

 Bet on the Women's World Cup and more at Draftkings!
 Bet now to get a first deposit bonus of up to $1,000!